- Contract Vehicles

 Headquartered in Weaverville, North Carolina, Epsilon began as a discussion between founders Eric and Peter Oelschlaeger while on a rock-climbing trip in the Southwestern desert in 2008.
 Less than a year later they launched Epsilon, based on the premise that information technology should be simple to adopt, simple to support, simple to scale and cost effective.
 Since then, the company has grown to serve nearly 100 customers including scores of commercial businesses and over a dozen local, state and Federal governmental agencies.

 Serving customers ranging from the Department of Defense to the Office of Personnel Management, and from regional utilities to commercial breweries and non-profits, clients trust Epsilon to manage and optimize the essential Information Technology functions of their organization.
-Epsilon is SOC 2 certified and ISO 27001 certified, and recently received the 2020 HIRE VETS Platinum Medallion Award from the U.S. Department of Labor.
+Epsilon is ISO 27001 certified, and recently received the 2020 HIRE VETS Platinum Medallion Award from the U.S. Department of Labor.

 Epsilon is also a Service-Disabled Veteran-Owned Small Business (SDVOSB), a GSA MAS Contract Holder, a GSA VETS 2 Contract Holder, and a Seaport-NxG Contract Holder providing service in 12 states and 4 countries.